theinvisiblelab/pictopercept/README.md

 ## Dockerfile/Deploying
 TBD

 You need to pass the environment variable `MONGODB_URI` when running the image.
+It should be:
+- When developing: A URL to a MongoDB Atlas when developing (or your local one).
+- When deployed: The local URL of the compose service (probably, `mongo:27017`).